algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 #### Scope

-This project focuses on developing a **mobile application** for Intermarché that enhances the customer shopping experience by helping users select the most appropriate wine and/or cheese based on their dish, preferences, or filters.
-The application will serve as a **proof of concept** and prioritize ease of use, personalization, and support for local products.
+This project focuses on developing a **mobile web application** for Intermarché that enhances the customer shopping experience by helping users select the most appropriate wine and/or cheese based on their dish, preferences, or filters.
+The web application will serve as a **proof of concept** and prioritize ease of use, personalization, and support for local products.

 **In Scope:**

-- Development of a **mobile-first application** for Android and iOS
+- Development of a **mobile-first web application** for Android and iOS
 - **Recommendation engine** for pairing wine and cheese with dishes
 - **User preference filtering** (taste, region, type, etc.)
 - **Multilingual support** (French, English, German, Spanish)